tamulib-dc-labs/docs/docs/source/other_services/writing_documentation.rst

 Make sure you name your file something that makes the topic clear to yourself and others.
 Keep in mind that all pages will be arranged alphabetically by filename in the side menu.

-The proper extension for a file on this website is .rst. (example.rst)
+The proper extension for a file on this website is .rst.
+This file is named writing_documentation.rst

 Feel free to copy and paste any of the formatting on this file.